Preamble

 15.3.

-Commissioner or Review Board member shall begin service upon election.
-The
+Review Board member shall begin service upon election.
+The Commissioner shall

-Commissioner shall appoint the Registrar and Statisticians for the upcoming
+appoint the Registrar and Statisticians for the upcoming year after elections